Ways to Plug In

 More Info

-AMP (Adult Ministry Programs) meet on the 3rd Monday of each month at 12:15 in the Fellowship hall for a light lunch and a short program.
+AMP (Adult Ministry Programs) meet on the 3rd Monday of each month at 12:00 in the Fellowship hall for a light lunch and a short program.
 All adults are welcome.
-Please check the daily e-news and bulletin for announcement of these events.
+Please check the weekly e-news and bulletin for announcement of these events.

 United Methodist Men